 The tsunami reached over 40 m (greater than 130 feet!) in the Iwate Prefecture.!
 In Sendai, where Tohoku University and our hosts are located, water traveled up to 10 km (6 mi) inland.

 The earthquake and tsunami clean-up continues to this day.
 The drives we took around the area were sobering.
 Foundations are all that is left of once thriving towns.
-Eerily, the GPS in our rental car still showed where hotels and restaurants should have been.
+Eerily, the GPS in our rental car (we thought we should rent Lamborghini), still showed where hotels and restaurants should have been.

 During our brief stay, we were fortunate enough to be hosted by the Marine Plant Laboratory, Graduate School of Agriculture, Tohoku University in Sendai.
 The laboratory is directed by Professor Yukio Agatsuma and Associate Professor Masakazu Aoki.